 This FAQ will touch on several topics in relation to the Rover Scouts (ages 18-26).
 For information on other sections, please feel free to return to the FAQ pages and select from the other age categories.

-Rovers may camp without adult leadership provided notification has been given to the Rover crew advisor.
+Rovers may camp without adult leadership if a notification has been given to the Rover crew advisor.

 Rover Scouts meet in a group called a crew.
 They develop and manage their own program under the mentorship of a respected advisor.
 Rover Scouts adhere to a Promise and Motto.